C. Christina Lam

 Assistant Professor C. Christina Lam is a teacher, scholar, and mentor.
 She has an M.A. in English from Stony Brook University, an M.S.
 Ed in Higher Ed Administration from Baruch College, as well as a Ph.D. in English with a focus on Latinx studies and a certificate in Women’s Studies from Stony Brook University.

 Prior to joining BMCC as a full-time faculty member Professor Lam worked in various roles as an educational advocate for non-profit organizations serving low-income populations to access college.
 Her advocacy work informs her student-centered pedagogy.
 She thus invites students to write about and explore their professional goals in her Composition classroom, and is currently developing a service learning component for her courses.

 Professor Lam’s primary scholarly interests are focused on contemporary operations of cultural memory and recovery in multi-ethnic American women’s literature of the 20th century to the present.
 Her interest in the ways that marginalized writers construct subjectivities to gain visibility in the body politic extends pedagogically to the way students come to see themselves as members of the academy.
-Her work has appeared in such journals as The Rocky Mountain Review and Label Me Latina/o.
+Her work has appeared in such journals as The Rocky Mountain Review, Label Me Latina/o, and Studies in American Culture.

 Ph.D.
 Stony Brook University, English